 Bring the ISO file with you on your hard drive when you attend the course.

 VMware prompts me for a license number or I get a license error message!
-What should I do?

 Make sure you have the evaluation version of Windows Server, not the retail version.

-When creating the virtual machine in VMWare, it is best to choose the option that says "I will install the operating system later" and then provide the path to the ISO file for Windows Server after the virtual machine has been created, not during the initial creation.
+When creating the virtual machine in VMWare, it is best to choose the option that says "I will install the operating system later" and then provide the path to the ISO file for Windows Server after the VM has been created, not during the initial creation.

 If you have additional questions about the laptop specifications, please contact firstname.lastname@example.org.